-I cndoul't bvleiee taht I could autclaly uesdtannrd waht I was rdnaieg.
-Unisg the icndeblire pweor of the human mnid, aocdcrnig to rseecrah at Cmabrigde Uinervtisy, it dseno't mttaer in waht oderr the lterets in a wrod are, the only irpoamtnt thing is taht the frsit and lsat ltteer be in the rhgit pclae.
+It dseno't mttaer waht oderr the lterets in a wrod are, the only irpoamtnt thing is taht the frsit and lsat ltteer be in the rhgit pclae.
 Tihs is bucseae the human mnid deos not raed ervey ltteer by istlef, but the word as a wlohe.

-We offer different levels of editing, and during the Free Evaluation we will assess which would best suit your needs:
+Spiderwize offer two levels of editing and, during your free editorial evaluation, we will assess which would best suit your needs:

-If you decide to go ahead with a full edit we will make any changes we think necessary, including restructuring sentences (you can trust us - we only want the best for your book!).
-We will also highlight any areas of the plot we think need amending or if there are any plot holes, but we won't make any amendments to plot details without your input.
+If your book is still in a fairly raw format, then you could consider a full copy-edit.
+As well as correcting spelling and grammar errors, the Editor will look out for sentence structure, continuity, repetition, plot holes and any other areas requiring improvement.
+They will make any necessary corrections and highlight any areas of the plot which need to be amended.
+All changes are tracked and we won't make any changes to plot details without your input.
 It's still your book and the final decision will always rest with you ‐ we're just helping you to give it the best start!

 Once you have chosen the level of editing you require, you will be given a quote based on the length of your book and the amount of work involved.
 You can then either purchase this as a stand-alone service or add it to your publishing package.